The Tale of Mrs. Tiggy-Winkle: Background

 The story of Mrs. Tiggy-Winkle was inspired by Kitty MacDonald, a Scottish washerwoman the Potters employed over the course of eleven summers at Dalguise House on the River Tay in Perthshire.
 Potter was 26 when, in 1892, she visited MacDonald while staying at Heath Park, Birnam.
 She wrote in her journal: "Went out with the pony ... to see Kitty MacDonald, our old washerwoman ...
 Kitty is eighty-three but waken, and delightfully merry ...
 She is a comical, round little woman, as brown as a berry and wears a multitude of petticoats and a white mutch.
 Her memory goes back for seventy years, and I really believe she is prepared to enumerate the articles of her first wash in the year '71".
 (The Scots Language Centre defines "mutch" as "A head-dress, especially a close-fitting day cap of white linen or muslin…specifically such as used to be worn by married women”.)

 In 1942, the year before she died, Potter's thoughts returned to Kitty MacDonald when she wrote about a piece of crockery:Seventy eighty years ago it belonged to another old woman, old Katie MacDonald, the Highland washerwoman.
 She was a tiny body, brown as a berry, beady black eyes and much wrinkled, against an incongruously white frilled mutch.
 She wore a small plaid crossed over shawl pinned with a silver brooch, a bed jacket, and a full kilted petticoat.
 She dropped bob curtsies, but she was outspoken and very independent, proud and proper ...
 The joy of converse with old Katie was to draw her out to talk of the days when she was a wee bit lassie—herding the kine.
-The days when 'Boney' [Napleon] was a terror ... the old woman wouldn't dwell upon hard weather and storms; she spoke of the sunshine and clouds, and shadows, the heather bells, ... "the broom of the Cowden Knowes", the sun and wind on the hills where she played, and knitted, and herded cattle and sheep.
+The days when 'Boney' [Napoleon] was a terror ... the old woman wouldn't dwell upon hard weather and storms; she spoke of the sunshine and clouds, and shadows, the heather bells, ... "the broom of the Cowden Knowes", the sun and wind on the hills where she played, and knitted, and herded cattle and sheep.
 A bonny life it was, but it never came back ..."